 - You may notice that your bowel movements are not regular right after your surgery.
 This is common.
 Try to avoid constipation and straining with bowel movements.
 You may want to take a fiber supplement every day.
 If you have not had a bowel movement after a couple of days, ask your doctor about taking a mild laxative.

-- Your doctor will give you anti-rejection medicines.
-He or she may also give you medicines to prevent blood clots, keep your heartbeat steady, and lower your blood pressure and cholesterol.
+- Be safe with medicines.
+Your doctor will give you anti-rejection medicines.
+Your doctor may also give you medicines to prevent blood clots, keep your heartbeat steady, and lower your blood pressure and cholesterol.
 Take your medicines exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.

 - Take pain medicines exactly as directed.